Eschatologue/CM_wiki/docs/class/cleric/light.md

 As a Bonus Action, you can present your Holy Symbol and cast [See Invisibility] without expending a spell slot.
 When you cast it in this way, your allies also gain the benefit of the spell while within 10 feet of you.
 Until the spell ends, you emit Bright Light in a 10-foot radius and Dim Light for an additional 10 feet.
 You can end the spell early as a Bonus Action.

-Once you use this feature, you can’t do so again until you finish a Long Rest.
+Once you use this feature, you can't do so again until you finish a Long Rest.

 ## Level 17: Corona of Light